 The results of interim assessments also gave rise to a number of appeals, both personal and via the Virtual Reception (for example, Resitting a History Exam).

-Natalia Boyko, Head of the Academic Affairs Directorate
+Natalya Boyko, Head of the Academic Affairs Department

 Case 2.
 Breach of the pass/fail test procedure